 In 1984, China and British signed a Joint Declaration that Hong Kong will be returned to China but will remain as an autonomous Special Administrative Region with its own government and legal system for another 50 years.
 Under the formula of "One Country, Two Systems", Hong Kong will continue as a capitalist economy and international business center, operating under the rule of law, with its cosmopolitan way of life unchanged for 50 years beyond 1997.
 This is an international agreement registered at the United Nations - and the future Basic Law of Hong Kong, which was adopted by China's National People's Congress in 1990 as part of China's constitution.

-After Hong Kong is returned to China in 1997, the Portugal will also return Macao, another neighboring colony, to China on Dec.
+After Hong Kong was returned to China in 1997, the Portugal would also return Macao, another neighboring colony, to China on Dec.
 20, 1999.

 |